karoldavid/myreads/README.md

 # MyReads App

-The MyReads Application allows to select and categorize books (read, currently reading, want to read) and emphasizes using Reac.
+The MyReads Application allows to select and categorize books (read, currently reading, want to read) and emphasizes using React.

 ## Getting Started